nesaorg/Equivariant-Encryption-for-AI/README.md

 ### Quick Set-up ###
 nesa is one click install and go.
 See documentation.

-## How Nesa Achieves Blind AI ##
+## How Nesa Achieves Blind AI: Equivariant Encryption (EE) ##

+At Nesa, privacy is a critical objective.
+On our path toward universal private AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties, while returning requests with no latency?** Traditional approaches, such as differential privacy, ZKML or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
+These methods struggle to handle non-linear operations efficiently, often imposing substantial computational overhead that makes them infeasible to integrate into real-time or large-scale systems.

 Equivariant Encryption (EE) is a new security technology by Nesa, similar to Homomorphic Encryption (HE) in arithmetic-based privacy-preserving structure, but executed inside unique discrete architectures that provide complete inference encryption with no additional latency.

 The result is the first portable on-prem AI infrastructure solution inside an API.
 Your cloud provider cannot see your data and queries with Nesa.

-## About Equivariant Encryption (EE)

-At Nesa, privacy is a critical objective.
-On our path toward universal private AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties, while returning requests with no latency?** Traditional approaches, such as differential privacy, ZKML or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
-These methods struggle to handle non-linear operations efficiently, often imposing substantial computational overhead that makes them infeasible to integrate into real-time or large-scale systems.

 ## Equivariant Encryption (EE) vs. Homomorphic Encryption (HE)